 In some parts of Colorado, certain types of fireworks are legal, but most are not.
 Illegal fireworks include those that are airborne or which explode or fragment.
 Examples of illegal fireworks include bottle rockets, cherry bombs, M-80’s and Roman candles.

-To help you better understand Colorado’s fireworks laws, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand Colorado’s fireworks laws, our Denver Colorado criminal defense lawyers discuss the following, below:

 - 1. What fireworks are illegal in Colorado?